mh-cbon/jedi/README.md

 Every `jedi` types is automatically registered at runtime.

-Call `jedi.Setup(conn, forceSchemaReset)` to setup jedi driver and schema at runtime.
+Call `jedi.Setup(conn, ...[]Registry)` to setup jedi driver.

+Pass in multiple jedi `Registry` to setup their schema on the underlying connection.

-When `forceSchemaReset=true` the schema is dropped then created.
+When the registry is provided the schema is dropped then created table by table.

 ```go
 package main